kennethatria/myGuy/README.md

 #### As a Task Creator
 - Post tasks with title, description, deadline, and budget
 - View and manage applications with proposed fees
-- Communicate with applicants before accepting
 - Accept or decline applications
-- Message with assignees during task execution
+- Message with assignees during task execution (via Chat Service)
 - Mark tasks as complete and review assignees

 #### As a Task Applicant/Assignee
 - Browse available tasks with advanced filtering
 - Search tasks by keywords
 - Apply for tasks with custom fee proposals
-- Communicate with task creators about requirements
+- Communicate with task creators about requirements (via Chat Service)
 - Update task progress
 - Complete tasks and review creators